 (3) Appointment/Search Procedures

 b.
 Appointments to be paid through postdoctoral research fellowships awarded directly to the fellow.

 d.
 Appointments of individuals who are continuing work begun while graduate students at Harvard.

 e.
 Appointments of individuals who move to Harvard as part of an ongoing research team under the supervision of a newly-appointed tenure-track or tenured faculty member.

 f.
 Appointments involving transfer from “unpaid” to “paid” status when there is a temporary need to prevent the interruption of research due to lapses in outside funding.

 g.
 Appointments in cases where a faculty member or principal investigator is acting as formal supervisor of a successful grant application that is essentially the work of the candidate and entirely dependent upon his/her employment.

 A search is required for all other appointments.
 Some departments may find it convenient to place an annual advertisement in an appropriate professional journal indicating the general availability of positions in their areas.
 Other suggested recruitment methods include advertising each position, posting open positions on the department’s webpage, and consulting rosters of diverse individuals, including women and minorities.
-Advertising copy must indicate that Harvard is “an equal opportunity employer and all qualified applicants will receive receive consideration for employment without regard to race, color, religion, sex, sexual orientation, gender identity, national origin, disability status, protected veteran status, or any other characteristic protected by law.”
+Advertising copy must indicate that Harvard is “an equal opportunity employer and all qualified applicants will receive receive consideration for employment without regard to race, color, religion, sex, national origin, disability status, protected veteran status, gender identity, sexual orientation, pregnancy and pregnancy-related conditions, or any other characteristic protected by law.”
 Care should be taken to avoid language that could be construed as discriminatory with regard to age.
 Please note that print advertisements are not required for research appointments; online ads are sufficient.